yolosec/deadcodeBlog/_posts/2020-04-25-Ledger-Monero-app-spend-key-extraction.markdown

 We would suggest to start testing this improvement with the encryption key `spk` being randomly generated after `open_tx()`.
 After transaction finish/abort the key is reverted back to static `spk`.

 Different encryption key strictly limits attacker to the scope of one transaction with respect to the data confidentiality, which is useful for security arguments.
 I.e., no long-term analysis and data collection can be performed.

 The specified HMAC key hierarchy is also usable for encryption, which decreases the attack surface significantly as values are valid only in a particular context.
-This is especially important as the initialization vector (IV) is zero = encryption has no semantic security, i.e., same plaintexts encrypt to the same ciphertexts.
+This is especially important as the initialization vector (IV) is zero = encryption has no semantic security, i.e., the same plaintexts encrypt to the same ciphertexts.
 The zero IV allows the attacker to test values for equality without knowing the plaintext values.

 The key hierarchy significantly restricts the potential combinations attacker can use,